Registration for Fall 2012 begins March 26, 2012 and classes start August 27, 2012. We anticipate assessing Fall 2012 fees on July 27, 2012.

 When you register, the university reserves specific class space for you and commits resources to provide the instruction you have selected.
 On your part, you assume the responsibility for paying the assessed fees or for notifying the university if you decide not to attend.
 The availability of courses is subject to change.
 A section may be cancelled due to low enrollment or departmental staffing considerations.
 The department canceling a class will notify registered students.

 Your registration will not automatically be cancelled for nonpayment of fees.
-You must either pay your fees or withdraw from classes by the end of the first week of classes (Fall 2012 = Saturday, September 1) if you do not plan to attend IUN for the semester.
-Canceling your registration by the end of the first week of classes (Fall 2012 = Saturday, September 1) releases your class space in time to be available to other students and waives all assessed fees.
-If you decide to cancel your registration, log on to OneStart (www.onestart.iu.edu) Self Service, go to the Service and Information section and click eDrop/eAdd Classes under the eDocs section and proceed to drop your classes.
-Please note that any drop/adds or withdrawals for September 2, 2012 will need to be processed online by the student at www.onestart.iu.edu and cannot be processed in the Office of the Registrar on this date.
+You must either pay your fees or withdraw from classes by the end of the first week of classes (Fall 2013 = Saturday, August 31) if you do not plan to attend IUN for the semester.
+Canceling your registration by the end of the first week of classes releases your class space in time to be available to other students and waives all assessed fees.
+If you wish to drop in person, the must be done in the Office of the Registrar by August 30th, before 5pm.
+If you decide to cancel your registration online, log on to OneStart (www.onestart.iu.edu) Self Service, go to the Service and Information section and click eDrop/eAdd Classes under the eDocs section and proceed to drop your classes.
+Please note that any drop/adds or withdrawals after August 30th will need to be processed online by the student at www.onestart.iu.edu and cannot be processed in the Office of the Registrar on this date.

 No Automatic Cancellation of Class (Wash-Out)